-The risk assessment method is based on data, using available fisheries effort, observed bycatch, and seabird distribution information to estimate total captures of seabirds.
-From the total captures, the potential impact on each species can be estimated, from demographic information.
+The risk assessment method is based on available data, using fisheries effort, observed bycatch, and seabird distribution information to estimate total captures of seabirds.
+From the total captures, the potential impact on each species can be estimated from demographic information.
 The risk assessment links the bycatch estimation to the demography of each species, allowing species to be identified where the bycatch may be in excess of what the seabird populations can sustain.
 Conversely, there are some species that may have a high fisheries related bycatch, but the bycatch is at a level that does not threaten the viability of the populations.

-The key difference between the approach presented here and other risk assessment methods (such as the productivity-susceptibility analysis (Waugh et al 2012, 2013)) and this approach is that this method aims to estimate absolute bycatch.
+The key difference between the approach presented here and other risk assessment methods (such as the productivity-susceptibility analysis (Waugh et al 2012, 2013) and this approach is that this method aims to estimate absolute bycatch.
 There are many limitations with the data used in this analysis, and so the results should be treated as illustrative, rather being used for management at this stage.
 The total estimate of an annual fatality of around 5000 ACAP species is over an order of magnitude less than previous estimates (for example, Anderson et al (2011) estimated that at least 160 000 seabirds were killed annually in surface longline fisheries).
 There are many limitations to the data used in the current study.
 In particular:

 Observer data.
 The observer data used to inform the vulnerability was from New Zealand only.
 Capture rates of seabirds may vary widely between fleets, depending on the mitigation used, whether hooks are set below the depth range of seabirds, whether setting occurs during the day, and other factors that affect seabird capture rates.
 Ideally, a separate vulnerability would be estimated for each distinct fleet.
 This would depend either on the availability of observer reported bycatch rates.
-Where observer data were not available, a characterisation of each fleet.
+New Zealand has received positive indications of collaborations with both Japan and Australia to develop parallel assessments using their own effort and observer data.
+This collaboration approach looks to be a more successful manner in which to progress the refinement of the risk assessment.
+New Zealand would welcome further collaborations with other States.

 Seabird distributions.
 The seabird distributions used an outer range and colonies.
 Monthly fisheries data have been used, and so monthly data on seabird distributions could also be used, if they were available.
 Tracking data are not complete for all breeding colonies or life stages, or for all species, and so analysis and interpretation is still required to derive the distributions.
 In the current analysis, transient areas (migratory routes) were over-represented and the use of range maps spreads birds away from fishing, potentially decreasing the estimated captures.
 Ideally, distributions would be available for each month, as the distribution will change depending on the breeding stage of the birds (e.g., Sztukowski 2017).
+Currently we are in discussion with Birdlife International to access seabird distributions from the Seabird Tracking data to include in the next iteration of the risk assessment.